KevinGarvais/Power-Outage-Prediction-Project/README.md

 # Introduction
-In this project, we examined a dataset compiling major power outages in the continental U.S. dating from January 2000 - July 2016.
+In this project, we examined a dataset compiling major power outages in the U.S. dating from January 2000 - July 2016.
 The outages in the dataset were compiled by the Department of Energy and were known to impact at least 50,000 customers or caused an unplanned energy demand loss amounting to at least 300 MegaWatts of power.
 We accessed this dataset from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure.
 Link to the dataset: https://engineering.purdue.edu/LASCI/research-data/outages.

 The dataset records a plethora of information about the power outages in question.
 This data includes geographical, climatic, urban/rural land-use attributes, and electricity consumption and economic characteristics of the state involved.